croaky/laptop/books/sicp.md

 #### Local names

-One detail that should not matter to the user is the implementer's choice of names for the procedure's formal parameters.
+A detail that doesn't matter to the user is the implementer's choice of names for the procs's params.

 ```lisp
 (define (square x) (* x x))